Shanghai rum: Jokers

-Jokers are wild cards and can be played in the place of any card.
+Jokers are treated as wild cards and can be played in the place of any card.
 A player is not allowed to have more jokers than face-cards in either a set or run.
 An example of this would be if one is trying to get a set one must have three or more cards of the same rank (8/8/8).
 But if a player has a joker or 2 they could play in place of an 8 (8/8/joker).
 But a player cannot lay more jokers than face-cards (8/joker/joker).
 However they may lay the same number of jokers as face-cards (8/8/joker/joker).
 The same applies for runs.
 If a player has laid down and has a joker in a run or set, the joker can be replaced by the appropriate card by any player.
 If a player who has not laid down yet replaces any joker they must lay down their meld in that turn, but if the player has already laid down their meld they may take the joker and use it how they choose anytime.